tomas55/aws-gpu-docker-guide/README.md

 ### Create EC2 Autoscaling group

 Select autoscaling groups from EC2 console and click **Create Auto Scaling Group**.
-Select option to create an autoscaling group from Launch Template and select a template created earlier (gpu-example-template).
+Select the option to create an autoscaling group from Launch Template and select the template created earlier (gpu-example-template).

 ![Create autoscaling group 1](images/create-autoscaling-1.jpg)

 Set name and select subnets for EC2 instances and go to the next step: Configure scaling policies.

 Use a step scaling policy to set size of the autoscaling group.
 One policy is enough if an instance number is set, not increased.
-Select the Cloudwatch alarm created eralier and define steps for setting number of instances based on number of messages in the queue.
+Select the Cloudwatch alarm created earlier and define steps for setting number of instances based on number of messages in the queue.

 The example policy sets the scaling group size to 1 instance when there is at least 1 message in the message queue and to 2 when the number of messages in the queue is over 100.
 All instances are removed when there are no messages in the queue.

 ![Create autoscaling group 2](images/create-autoscaling-2.jpg)

 ### Update Cloudwatch alarms to trigger downscaling
-The autoscaling policy ceated earlier is invoked by the created Cloudwatch alarm only when it's value is in OK state (>0).
+The autoscaling policy created earlier is invoked by the Cloudwatch alarm only when it's value is in OK state (>0).
 We need to invoke the policy when the alarm is in ALARM state (is 0).
-We needd to add another autoscaling action when the alarm is in ALARM state:
+We need to add another autoscaling action when the alarm is in ALARM state:
 ![Update cloudwatch alarm](images/update-cloudwatch-alarm.jpg)